cavalryxyy/BudingBlog/RESUME_SYSTEM.md

 ### For Visitors
 1. Navigate to the footer section
 2. Click "Resume" link in the footer
-3. Review the preview and click "Download Full Resume"
+3. Review the preview and click "Request Resume"
 4. Fill out the email form and submit
-5. Resume will download automatically
+5. You'll receive confirmation that your request was received

 ### For Admin
 1. Visit `/admin.html` in your browser